Mr. Wade Ortego

 B.A., English and Anthropology, Biola University, and Masters in Early Christian Studies and Ph.D. in Theology (Liturgical Studies) from the University of Notre Dame.

 My doctorate isn’t useful for getting any prescriptions written however (pity).
 For those, please ask my husband Anthony, a family medicine physician.
-Anthony and I have been married for almost seven years, and we have three delightfully energetic sons, Cyrus (5), Ezra (3) and Ian (1).
+Anthony and I have been married for almost seven years, and we have three delightfully energetic sons, Cyrus, Ezra, and Ian.
 We also have one cat-dog, a Russian Blue named Mimsy.
 We spend a lot on milk…

-This summer our family is moving to Boise to become part of The Ambrose School, and I am very much looking forward to working within the classical tradition and its wholehearted embrace of encouraging students to develop both academic and moral virtue.
-As a believer in Jesus however, I am more delighted to have the opportunity to work at a classical Christian school, for in Christ, we are free to pursue excellence of skill and character not under the crushing burden of justifying themselves, but because we have already been justified through faith in Jesus.
+I love working within the classical tradition and its wholehearted embrace of encouraging students to develop both academic and moral virtue.
+As a believer in Jesus, I am even more delighted to have the opportunity to work at a classical Christian school, for in Christ, we are free to pursue excellence of skill and character not under the crushing burden of justifying themselves, but because we have already been justified through faith in Jesus.
 This, in my view, is the liberating beginning of maturing in Christ, the foundation of becoming the kind of servant-leaders who, empowered by the Spirit and walking in step with Him, can truly change the world.
 It is my prayer, then, that my students leave my classroom each day not only more knowledgeable and skillful but also more grounded in God’s love, so that they become unstoppable forces for good wherever God takes them, for the display of His glory.

 When I’m not teaching (or cleaning purple marker off my walls), you’ll find me running, digging in my garden, advocating for theologically-sound worship songs, or scheming to get to Rhodes with Anthony.